MeenalSinha/Charity-Chain/README.md

-# 🌍 CharityChain — AI + Web3 Powered Transparent Charity Platform
+# 🌍 CharityChain — AI-Powered Transparent Charity Platform

 **Empowering donors with proof of real-world impact**

-CharityChain is a decentralized donation platform that ensures every rupee donated creates verifiable, measurable, and authentic humanitarian impact.
-Using AI-powered evidence verification + NFT-based Proof-of-Impact tokens, donors finally get transparency and confidence like never before.
+CharityChain is a donation platform that ensures every rupee donated creates verifiable, measurable, and authentic humanitarian impact.
+Using AI-powered evidence verification and digital Proof-of-Impact certificates, donors finally get transparency and confidence like never before.

 ---